mittagessen/kraken/docs/training/rectrain.rst

 .. note:

    The description of the different behaviors of Unicode text below are highly abbreviated.
-If confusion arrises it is recommended to take a look at the linked documents which are more exhaustive and include visual examples.
+If confusion arises it is recommended to take a look at the linked documents which are more exhaustive and include visual examples.

 Text can be encoded in multiple different ways when using Unicode.
 For many